-The Company has an investment of \$300 million in the Long-Term Capital Portfolio, L.P. ("LTCP").
+At May 31, 1999 the Company had an investment of \$300 million in the Long-Term Capital Portfolio, L.P. ("LTCP").
 The Company is a member of a consortium of 14 financial institutions participating in an equity recapitalization of LTCP.
-The objectives of this investment, the term of which is three years, are to continue active management of its positions and, over time, reduce excessive risk exposures and leverage, return capital to the participants and ultimately realize the potential value of the LTCP portfolio.
+The objectives of this investment are to continue active management of its positions and, over time, reduce excessive risk exposures and leverage, return capital to the participants and ultimately realize the potential value of the LTCP portfolio.
+In July 1999, LTCP announced that it would make a distribution to members of the consortium.